 Miles et al. (2020) calculate the costs and benefits of lockdown in the United Kingdom in terms of QALYs.
 They calculate the cost-benefit balance for under different assumptions regarding the lives saved by lockdown and the economic costs of lockdown.
 Their analysis does not include any adverse effects of lockdowns on physical and mental health or any other costs except GDP lost.
 Even under the most unrealistic assumptions of 440,000 lives (not QALYs) saved through lockdowns and an immediate economic recovery, the costs of lockdowns exceeded the benefits by 125 billion Pound.
 Miles et al. calculated with a value of 30,000 Pound per QALY which is “the figure used in evidence-based resource decisions within the UK health system. (…) In using this yardstick, we are treating decisions on how to

-“.
+face COVID-19 in the same way as decisions in the UK are made about resources to apply to the treatment of cancer, heart disease, dementia and diabetes“.
 Miles et al. acknowledge that in the United States, a QALY is valued around three times more but equally point out that the benefits would still not outweigh the costs.

 These cost-benefit analyses make estimates for the entire population.
 It is noteworthy that even if cumulated costs exceed benefits by far, some groups benefit from lockdowns.
 As policy making is always an act of balancing opposing interests, its outcome can only be understood if taking into consideration who are the groups which benefit and who are the groups which lose out from an intervention.
 Regarding any SARS-CoV-2 containment measures, those who benefit (if the measures were effective, which they mostly are not) are those aged 60 and above who account for the vast majority of Covid-19-related hospital admissions and deaths.
 For coercive measures such as stay-at-home orders, those benefitting are actually only a subgroup of the elderly, namely those who value their safety from the disease more than their freedom to enjoy their last years of life according to their own will.
 On the other hand, even younger people who are extremely anxious about infections subjectively benefit from containment measures.
 People who prefer authoritarian policies and like to impose their will on others clearly benefit more than those who value individual freedom.
 For strict lockdowns with stay-at-home orders, poorer people with little space, parents, children, and young adults are among the groups most negatively affected.
 People with a lot of space, private gardens, and the possibility to work from home are among those for whom their personal cost-benefit analysis could rationally be in favour of stay-at-home orders measures.